 Players take part in small sided games with modified field sizes and playing numbers.
 As a player progresses through the MiniRoos age groups the field size increases as well as player numbers, preparing them eventually for the full size field version of 11v11 football.

 Each game has a Game Leader who facilitates the game, ensuring all players stay true to the rules and everyone is included and enjoying themselves.
-MiniRoos rules can be downloaded below.
+Games follow the national playing formats and rules.

 SAP League (U8 to U11)

-- 15 team competition in each age group
+- 15 team competitions from 12 clubs in each age group

-- Training twice a week with an experienced and certified coach
+- Minimum training twice per week with an experienced and certified coach

 - Overseen by an experienced and certified Technical Director and Club Coach Coordinator

 - Occasional training sessions and games with Northern Tigers teams

 - Games played at set locations including Gala Days

 - Training at Howson and Auluba ovals (subject to NSFA allocations)